Teen Mom 3

 Teen Mom 3 is an American reality television series that premiered on August 26, 2013, on MTV and concluded its run on November 18, 2013.
 It chronicles the lives of four girls from the fourth season of 16 and Pregnant as they navigate their first year of motherhood and changing social relationships.
 The series was announced on February 27, 2012, as the third installment of the Teen Mom franchise, coming one day before Teen Mom 2 concluded its second season.
 In December 2013, it was revealed by the cast, via Twitter, that Teen Mom 3 had been canceled after one season.
 In March 2017, it was announced that cast member Briana DeJesus would join the Teen Mom 2 cast for the eighth season.
 In July 2019, it was announced that cast member Mackenzie McKee would join the Teen Mom OG cast during the first half of the eighth season as a guest mom, before becoming a permanent cast member for the second half of the eighth season.

 Cast

 Briana DeJesus

-Briana DeJesus (from Orlando, Florida) got pregnant by her ex-boyfriend, Devoin Austin II.
+Briana DeJesus (from Orlando, Florida) welcomed her first child with her ex-boyfriend, Devoin Austin II.
 Her daughter Nova Star DeJesus was born on September 10, 2011.